 Channel bonding means combining multiple 20 MHz channels to increase the number of available subcarriers for data transmission, and thereby the data rates.
 This is particularly desirable when wifi networks are expected to deliver Gigabit internet access.

-However, channel bonding not only provides more subcarriers, it also increases the noise floor by 3 dB per doubling on 2.4 and 5 GHz frequency bands.
+However, channel bonding not only provides more subcarriers, it also increases the noise floor by as much as 3 dB per doubling on 2.4 and 5 GHz frequency bands.

 Increasing the noise floor means a lower signal-to-noise ratio (SNR).
-The lower the SNR, the more impact to:
+The lower the SNR, the more impact to modulation.
+Modulation impacts the data transfer rate and requires a certain level of SNR:

 Increasing the channel width also increases the probability of co-channel interference from neighboring networks due to contention overhead.